 Whether you've school age kids or not, the beginning of September, as the days start to get shorter and the leaves on the trees begin to change colour, is always a great opportunity for a fresh start.

-This updated blog focuses on back to school, but the ideas for getting organised and putting processes in place to make day to day routines easier, apply equally well to those starting back at work after a summer break.
+This updated blog focuses on back to school, but the ideas for getting organised and putting processes in place to make day to day routines easier, apply equally well to those starting back at work after the summer break.

 Start with a clean slate - set aside a day to declutter and organise your kids' bedrooms.
 If you do this before the end of the school holidays, once term starts, it will be so much easier for your child to be able to sleep well, find the things they need each day for school and keep their room tidy when time is more limited.
-Get rid of the books your child no longer needs. eBay or donate text books, exercise books can go to recycling (if they're not needed for revision next year).
+Get rid of the text books and fiction that your child no longer needs.
+Sell them on eBay or Ziffit, or donate them to local school libraries.
+Exercise books can go to recycling (if they're not needed for revision next year).

 If you go through the decluttering process with your child, they'll feel more in control of what stays and what goes and you'll be teaching them good habits for the future.

-Find and allocate adequate storage space for uniform, sports kit and all other equipment.
+Find and allocate adequate storage space for uniform, sports kit and all other school equipment.
 Once the room is organised, come to an agreement on how a tidy room will be maintained going forward, think about linking this to pocket money as an incentive.
 Talk about the benefits of having a tidy room (quicker and easier to get ready every morning/items required for the day less likely to be left at home).
 Discuss and manage expectations on whether or not you'll be willing/able to drop forgotten items in to school.

-For more tips on staying organised - Seven Habits of Organised People.
+For more tips on staying organised - Seven Habits of Organised People

 Many schools hold regular pre worn uniform sales, check your PTA social media pages for details.
 If all else fails, buy new, but buy a larger size/longer length so that it lasts longer, kids grow fast and hems can easily be adjusted.